Need to make a few calls or update your Instagram on the move in Southeast Asia, but don’t want to pay those ridiculous international roaming rates?

 Costs

-There are many other call and data packages available, however.
+There are many other call and data packages available, including even cheaper alternatives if you’re only in the country for a week or two.
 Just grab a brochure from any official Unitel store (in most medium-sized towns) for the details.

 How